biosustain/cell-factory-design-course/_episodes/11-Predict-gene-knockout-strategies.md

 ---
-title: "Use metabolic models to compute gene deletion strategies"
+title: "Gene deletion strategies"
 teaching: 30 min
 exercises: 30 min
 questions:
-- How can I interpret transcriptomic/proteomic data in the context of a metabolic model?
-- How do I visualize omics data in the context of pathways?
+- How does one reroute flux towards production using gene deletions?
 objectives:
-- Learn how to draw omic data using Escher.
-- Learn how to run .
+- Understand of a growth-coupled design.
 keypoints:
 - ...
 ---